-SPECIAL EDUCATIONAL NEEDS COORDINATOR (SENCo)
+SPECIAL EDUCATIONAL NEEDS AND DISABILITIES COORDINATOR (SENDCo)

-Our SENCo is Louise Galloway and she liaises with class teachers, our special needs teaching assistant (Jo Hurst) and the Headteacher to ensures that all the children who need support are receiving the right level of help from the right professionals.
-The SENCo also liaises with the outside agencies mentioned above and consults an Educational Psychologist regularly to make sure appropriate support is being put in place so that the needs of each child are being met.
-The SENCo also meets regularly with a SEN Advisory Teacher who comes into school to work with children on a one-to-one basis to identify potential learning difficulties and our Learning Mentor (Louise Galloway and Helen Burrows) who counsels individual children regarding any social or emotional barriers to learning.
+Our SENDCo is Louise Galloway and she liaises with class teachers, our special needs teaching assistant (Jo Hurst) and the Headteacher to ensures that all the children who need support are receiving the right level of help from the right professionals.
+The SENDCo also liaises with the outside agencies mentioned above and consults an Educational Psychologist regularly to make sure appropriate support is being put in place so that the needs of each child are being met.
+The SENDCo also meets regularly with a SEN Advisory Teacher who comes into school to work with children on a one-to-one basis to identify potential learning difficulties and our Learning Mentor (Louise Galloway and Helen Burrows) who counsels individual children regarding any social or emotional barriers to learning.

 WOULD YOU LIKE TO TALK TO SOMEONE?